Create Advanced Data Analysis

 Functions Catalog

-The Data Mining can be managed through the Functions framework.
-In this section we will see how to explore and handle this part, while in Use a function inside documents we will see how to use functions.
+In this section we will see how to explore and handle the Functions framework., while in Use a function inside documents we will see how to use functions.
+First click on the Functions menu under the Catalogs section from the Knowage main page as shown below.

-Fig. 342 Functions Catalog from Knowage menu.
+Functions Catalog from Knowage menu.

 You will enter a page like the one shown in figure below.

-Fig. 343 Functions Catalog interface.
+Functions Catalog interface.

 The actions that a user can perform depend on the user’s role.
 However, independently from the user’s role, in the interface all functions are shown by default.
 Referring to the figure above, the page is composed by:

-• categories: these are set by an administrator user and are used to classify the functions accordingly to their definition and goals.
+categories: these are set by an administrator user and are used to classify the functions accordingly to their definition and goals.
 Moreover they help in browsing the functions; only the admin user can add and/or modify categories.

-• search: to easily search for a specific functions in the list;
+search: to easily search for a specific functions in the list;

-• list of functions (if there are any): these are visible and explorable by any kind of user.
+list of functions (if there are any): these are visible and explorable by any kind of user.
 Anyway only an admin user can add and/or modify them.

 Hint